Conflict Studies Group

 Our research is closely linked to the educational minor in Conflict Studies and Master's programme in Conflict Studies and Human Rights.

-- Cyber conflict, Conflict Studies, Cyber Warfare, Cyber Security, Artificial Intelligence, Internet Governance, Internet and Media, Surveillance and Mobility, Middle East, Digital Culture
+- Conflict Studies, Cyber conflict, Cyber Warfare, Cyber Security, Artificial Intelligence, Internet Governance, Surveillance and Mobility, Middle East, Digital Culture

 - Theories of Violence, Armed Conflict, Remote Warfare, Institutions in Times of Large-Scale Violence, Conflict Studies, War Studies, Conflict Solution